-On the contrary, it results from the evidence in the record that the Complainant's ONLYFANS trademark registrations predate the Respondent's registration of the Domain Name.
-There is no evidence in the case file that the Complainant has licensed or otherwise permitted the Respondent to use the ONLYFANS trademark or to register the Domain Name incorporating this trademark.
+On the contrary, it results from the evidence in the record that the Complainants' ACTAVIS trademark registrations predate the Respondent's registration of the Domain Name.
+There is no evidence in the case record that the Complainants have licensed or otherwise permitted the Respondent to use the ACTAVIS trademark or to register the Domain Name incorporating this trademark.
 There is also no evidence to suggest that the Respondent has been commonly known by the Domain Name.

-Moreover, it results from the evidence in the record that the Respondent does not make use of the Domain Name in connection with a bona fide offering of goods or services, as well as it does not make a legitimate, noncommercial or fair use of the Domain Name without intent for commercial gain.
-On the contrary, the Domain Name has been used to attract Internet users to the Website offering adult entertainment services, including content pirated from the Complainant's users.
-Such use of the Domain Name does not confer rights or legitimate interests on the Respondent.
+Moreover, it results from the evidence on record that the Respondent does not make use of the Domain Name in connection with a bona fide offering of goods or services, nor does it make a legitimate noncommercial or fair use of the Domain Name.
+On the contrary, at the time of submitting the Complaint and as of the date of this Decision, the Domain Name has resolved to an inactive website.
+In fact, it does not result from the case evidence that the Domain Name has been used in any active way to date.

 Given the above, the Respondent has failed to invoke any circumstances, which could demonstrate, pursuant to paragraph 4(c) of the Policy, any rights or legitimate interests in respect of the Domain Name.
-Thus, there is no evidence in the case file that refutes the Complainant's prima facie case.
-The Panel concludes that the Complainant has also proved the requirement under paragraph 4(a)(ii) of the Policy.
+Thus, there is no evidence in the case file that refutes the Complainants' prima facie case.
+The Panel concludes that the Complainants have also proved the requirement under paragraph 4(a)(ii) of the Policy.

-D. Registered and Used in Bad Faith
+C. Registered and Used in Bad Faith

-The third requirement the Complainant must prove is that the Domain Name has been registered and is being used in bad faith.
+Under the third element, the Complainants must prove that the Domain Name has been registered and is being used in bad faith.